Keyboard shortcuts

 fn main() {

-// Validation error (non-retryable)
+// Validation error (permanent — will not retry)

 if cart_items.is_empty() {